What Is Phubbing and How Is It Ruining Your Relationship

 Also, conflicts arising from phubbing can negatively affect your relationship satisfaction and psychological well-being.
 You might wonder how cell phones destroy relationships or why texting ruins relationships.

-Well, it’s because phubbing might make your partner feel unimportant when you’re busy scrolling through your phone while they’re trying to have a conversation with you.
+It’s because phubbing might make your partner feel unimportant when you’re busy scrolling through your phone while they’re trying to have a conversation with you.
 Your partner should never have to compete with an electronic device for your attention.

 3. Emotional disconnect

-When that becomes a regular thing, they may start to feel emotionally disconnected from you.
+When that becomes a regular thing, they may feel emotionally disconnected from you.
 Also, conflicts may arise over the phubber’s cell phone addiction if the phubbed partner’s primary love language is quality time.

 4. Poor communication